 Counselling in S6

-I offer supportive, confidential, non-judgemental proactive counselling in a warm, comfortable, safe environment.
+I offer supportive, down-to-earth, confidential, non-judgemental proactive counselling in a warm, comfortable, safe environment.
 I work mainly from a Pluralistic approach meaning that I truly believe in a person’s ability to grow and develop in the way that is best for them and by integrating approaches to counselling such as psychodynamic, person-centred and CBT we can work together to get you to a better place.
 I have found that many problems have their roots buried in past experiences, yet my approach is always flexible, client centred and focused primarily on client growth.

-I offer supportive, confidential, non-judgemental proactive counselling in a warm, comfortable, safe environment.
+I offer supportive, down-to-earth, confidential, non-judgemental proactive counselling in a warm, comfortable, safe environment.
 I work mainly from a Pluralistic approach meaning that I truly believe in a person’s ability to grow and develop in the way that is best for them and by integrating approaches to counselling such as psychodynamic, person-centred and CBT we can work together to get you to a better place.
 I have found that many problems have their roots buried in past experiences, yet my approach is always flexible, client centred and focused primarily on client growth.

 Hi.
 I am Gordon, a qualified Arts Psychotherapist.
 I worked for thirty years in construction, office, and schools-based work before training as a therapist; having found therapy and counselling to be helpful to my own experiences.
 I enjoy sharing the benefit of arts-based therapy with others who feel in need of a bit of help.
 Dyslexic myself, my experience is that neurodiversity has many facets; stimulating anxieties and creating blockages that cannot easily be put into words.
 Art Therapy is a distinct approach to Psychotherapy that uses a mix of art materials as self-expression and communication tools.